Attention-Deficit/Hyperactivity Disorder (ADHD)

 Can you have ADHD along with other mental health issues?

 Yes, it is common for someone to have co-existing mental health conditions along with ADHD.
-It’s important to consider that when diagnosing and treating ADHD.
+It is important to consider this when diagnosing and treating ADHD.
 Co-occurring conditions can include anxiety disorder, depression, bipolar disorder, or learning disabilities.
+At Dayrise Wellness, we address these complexities through our comprehensive therapy programs.